-When choosing a new broadband provider, the first things you’ll probably look at are price, speed and usage or download limits.
-But one factor that’s often hard to gauge in advance is customer service.
+When choosing a new broadband provider, the first things you’ll probably look at are price, speed and contract length.
+But one factor that’s often hard to predict in advance is customer service.

-If there is a problem with your broadband connection, or you have a query about your bill, good customer service will mean that your concerns are addressed quickly and efficiently, making your overall provider experience much better.
+If there is a problem with your broadband connection, or you have a query about your bill, good customer service will mean that your concerns are addressed quickly and effectively.

-Ultimately, good customer service means that you can trust your internet service provider.
-If you're able to contact them when needed and discuss any concerns or queries, you’re more likely to feel valued as a customer.
+Ultimately, the best broadband service is one you can trust and feel comfortable using.
+If you're able to contact your broadband provider when needed and discuss any concerns or queries, you’re more likely to feel valued as a customer.

-Here are a few things to consider when deciding how good your broadband provider’s customer service is:
+Here are a few things that show what good customer service looks like, and what to consider when judging your own broadband provider’s customer service:

 Are you able to find your provider’s contact details easily?
-If they’re hidden or hard to find then the whole process of contacting your provider takes longer and is more stressful than it should be.
+If they’re hidden or hard to find then the whole process of contacting your provider might take longer — and be more stressful — than it should.

 How well is your complaint handled once you get through to someone?
-Was the customer service rep knowledgeable and understanding?
+Was the customer service representative knowledgeable and understanding?
 Did they actually help to ease or resolve your issue?

 This is an obvious one.
-If the customer service staff are rude, you wouldn’t exactly call that good service, would you?
+If the customer service staff appear rude, you wouldn’t exactly call that a good service, would you?

 For example, if an engineer visit needs to be arranged, the customer service representative should be able to arrange that directly, without keeping you on hold for a long time or asking you to call another department.